gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Enable Gradle build scan using `--scan` Command line option

 Publishing a Gradle build scan for a build can now be triggered using the `--scan` commandline option.
-This requires the Gradle build scan plugin being applied with the minimum version 1.6.
-For further information about using Gradle build scans see
+For further information about using Gradle build scans see [https://gradle.com/get-started](https://gradle.com/get-started)

 ### Improved feedback when skipping tasks with no source input